↑

 • Make sure to safely thaw your frozen turkey.

-• thaw the turkey breast in the refrigerator – this is my preferred method.
+• Thaw the turkey breast in the refrigerator – this is my preferred method.
 Make sure to allow at least 24 hours of thaw time in the refrigerator for every 4 to 5 pounds of turkey.
 So about two days for a turkey breast.

-• thaw the turkey in cold water – if you’re in a hurry, this is what you’re going to do.
+• Thaw the turkey in cold water – if you’re in a hurry, this is what you’re going to do.
 You’ll need to allow for 30 minutes for each pound of turkey.
 You have to make sure the turkey is completely submerged in very cold water, changing out the water every 30 minutes.
 The turkey breast will need to be cooked immediately after thawing.

 • I like to use a bone-in, skin-on turkey breast because it’s much harder for the meat to dry out.
 (You can a boneless skinless turkey breast if that’s what you have on hand.)
-Also, I toss the turkey breast under the broiler for a few minutes after it’s done and crisp up the skin before serving.
-So good!

-• Let the turkey breast rest for a good 10 minutes before carving.
+• Let the turkey breast rest for a good 20 minutes before carving.
 You can tent the turkey with foil to keep it warm.

 • Don’t forget the gravy!
 This is the BEST turkey gravy recipe and I provide lots of great tips so you have the very best results.
 Crockpot turkey breast and gravy is where it’s AT this holiday season!